 Best card for building credit: BankAmericard® Secured Credit Card

-- Deposit return.
-BankAmericard® Secured Credit Card accounts are reviewed periodically, and you may qualify to have your deposit returned if your overall credit history has approved to Bank of America’s satisfaction.
+- A return of your deposit.
+The bank reviews BankAmericard® Secured Credit Card accounts periodically, and you might qualify for a deposit return if your overall credit history improves to BofA’s satisfaction.

 - Grace period.
-Paying off your balance before it’s due each month will help you avoid paying interest.
-Generally your due date will be at least 25 days after the close of your billing cycle.
+Pay off your balance before it’s due each month to avoid paying interest.
+Generally your due date is at least 25 days after the close of your billing cycle.

 - Opportunity to upgrade.
-Your account may be upgraded automatically after a periodic review by Bank of America.
+You just might graduate to an unsecured card after a periodic review by Bank of America.

 - No penalty APR.
-You pay still pay a fee of up to $38 for a late payment, but you won’t face an increased APR.
+You’ll pay a fee of up to $39 for late payments, but you luckily won’t face an increased APR.